 The only way to success is to keep learning and pushing yourself outside the tasks and responsibilities you are comfortable and confident with.
 So out goes confidence but don’t worry, nobody is confident when they start new things.
 Pushing pass the fear and doing it anyway (and surviving!) will build your true confidence like nothing else.
 You don’t need more confidence to do things, you need more kindness towards yourself when you face a situation where you don’t know all the answers!

 3) Ask for help

 Give up fake confidence and ask for help instead.
 How many times you stopped yourself from asking a question because it felt like you would have been exposed?
 These are the moments that keep you away from following your heart.
 It’s time to open up and become more comfortable with not knowing everything.

 4) Be more compassionate

 “If we spend our days criticizing and ranking ourselves and others, no wonder we feel insecure.” writes Jesssica Stillman.
 When you give up judging others for their lack of confidence you can shift your own mindset and give up negative self-talk.
 It’s time to give yourself a break and be kinder to yourself.

 When you feel insecure in a situation try to see what is happening inside.
 The moments of discomfort hold a secret to our authentic path, if you are willing to listen.
 And remember that what is important to you is much more valuable than playing someone else’s confidence game.

-And as for me, now after four years of building DrivenWoman I'm finally feeling confident.
-After four years girls!
-But my confidence is not on the surface, it's now so deeply rooted that nothing can push me off these tracks.
-And looking back, it was these five steps that got me here.
+And as for me, now after years of building DrivenWoman I’m feeling confident, and looking back it was these five steps that got me here.